openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 Selected precision of each primitive depends on the operation precision in IR, quantization primitives, and available hardware capabilities. u1/u8/i8 data types are used for quantized operations only, i.e. those are not selected automatically for non-quantized operations.
-See [low-precision optimization guide](@ref pot_docs_LowPrecisionOptimizationGuide) for more details on how to get quantized model.
+See For more details on how to get quantized model please refer to [Model Optimization](@ref openvino_docs_model_optimization_guide) document. for more details on how to get quantized model.

 Floating-point precision of a GPU primitive is selected based on operation precision in IR except [compressed f16 IR form](../../MO_DG/prepare_model/FP16_Compression.md) which is executed in f16 precision.